vlmontegrande/rivals-blog/content/index.md

     **Greatest Achievement:**
     1st at Riptide 2023, 236 entrants, fought off the Avengers (CakeAssault and Soulrifle211)

     Kusi has had similar placements to Xaro, placing top ten in four seasons.
 However, with one less season of rankings and without the elusive number one title, Kusi just misses out on a higher spot on this list.
 Make no mistake, if there were a few more seasons of RCS after season eight, Kusi would be one of the biggest risers.
 Making his start in the latter half of RCS, he proved to be a top threat very quickly.
 Mostly utilizing Ori and Sein, he added a Wrastor in the final RCS season.
 Although his Ori was extremely potent, his Wrastor elevated him, and he found himself in an extremely close race between him, CakeAssault, and Soulrifle211.
-The ridiculous punish game that Wrastor granted helped him win his first and second RCS majors ever, propelling him into the top echelon of Rivals players.
+The ridiculous punish game that Wrastor granted helped him win his first and second RCS majors, propelling him into the top echelon of Rivals players.
 He continued this meteoric rise by being a dominant force in Rivals 2.
 </li>

 <li>